NoBrainerORM/nobrainer.io/docs/associations.md

 {% highlight ruby %}
 class Patient
+  include NoBrainer::Document
   has_many :appointments
-  has_many :physicians, :through => :appointments # Not yet implemented
+  has_many :physicians, :through => :appointments
 end

 class Appointment
+  include NoBrainer::Document
   belongs_to :patient
   belongs_to :physician
 end

 class Physician
+  include NoBrainer::Document
   has_many :appointments
-  has_many :patients, :through => :appointments # Not yet implemented
+  has_many :patients, :through => :appointments
 end
 {% endhighlight %}

 ## has\_one Association

-The `has_one` association is not implemented yet.
+The `has_one` association is a `has_many` with the following differences:

+* The target name is assumed to be singular instead of plural.
+* Reading the target of a `has_one` association returns a single document, unlike a `has_many` which returns an array of documents.
+  Nevertheless, NoBrainer will emit warnings if your association has more than one element.

+Note that the `dependent` option will still behave like a `has_many` association.
+In other words, all the targets matching the foreign key of the owner will be subject to the `destroy` behavior, not just the first one.

 ## accept_nested_attributes_for